0xTijan/stocks-monitor/parser/docs.md

 # Custom Financial Scripting Language Documentation

 ## Overview
-This scripting language allows users to query, filter, sort, plot, and backtest financial data.
+This scripting language allows users to query, filter, sort, chart, and backtest financial data.
 It is designed to be intuitive yet powerful, enabling the creation of data pipelines using a series of **commands** chained with the `&` operator.

-Each command performs a specific task (filtering, sorting, plotting, or backtesting) and passes its output to the next command in the pipeline.
+Each command performs a specific task (filtering, sorting, CHARTING, or backtesting) and passes its output to the next command in the pipeline.

 ---